OpenMTC/OpenMTC/doc/deployment-guide.md

 **Disclaimer:** *Docker provides commands like export/import and save/load.
 Sadly, it is easy to get confused here.
 The command `save` is used to export a Docker image, while the command `load` is used to import this Docker image.
-Whereas, the coammds export/import are to container instances.*
+Whereas, the commands export/import are to container instances.*

 Assuming that the Docker images for OpenMTC Gateway and Backend are